E. Jean Carroll

 Elizabeth Jean Carroll (born December 12, 1943) is an American journalist, author, and advice columnist.
 Her "Ask E. Jean" column appeared in Elle magazine from 1993 through 2019, becoming one of the longest-running advice columns in American publishing.

 In her 2019 book, What Do We Need Men For?: A Modest Proposal, Carroll accused Donald Trump of sexually assaulting her in the mid-1990s.
 Her book Not My Type, subtitled One Woman Against a President, debuted at #2 on the New York Times best-seller list on June 28, 2025.

+In 2019 and 2022 Carroll filed two related civil lawsuits against Trump which resulted in a total of $88.3 million in damages awarded to Carroll; he appealed both cases.
+The United States Supreme Court refused to hear an appeal by Trump to dismiss the first of these lawsuits in June 2026.
+In July 2026, he paid Carroll $5.6 million in damages.

 Early life

 Elizabeth Jean Carroll was born on December 12, 1943, in Detroit, Michigan.
 Her father, Thomas F. Carroll Jr., was a furniture store manager, and her mother, Betty (née McKinney) Carroll, was a Republican politician in Allen County, Indiana.
 The oldest of four children, Carroll was raised in Fort Wayne, Indiana, with two sisters and a brother; as a child, she was called "Betty Jean", "Jeannie" and "Betty".
-She attended Indiana University.
+She attended Indiana University Bloomington.
 A Pi Beta Phi and a cheerleader, she was crowned Miss Indiana University in 1963, and in 1964, as a representative of the university, she won the Miss Cheerleader USA title.
 She appeared on To Tell the Truth in 1964.